spack/spack/lib/spack/docs/tutorial_modules.rst

   Due to MODULEPATH changes, the following have been reloaded:
-    1) netlib-scalapack/2.0.2-openblas
+    1) netlib-scalapack/2.0.2

-  root@module-file-tutorial:/# module load netlib-lapack
+  root@module-file-tutorial:/# module load mpich

-  Lmod is automatically replacing "openblas/0.3.0" with "netlib-lapack/3.8.0".
+  Lmod is automatically replacing "openmpi/1.10.2" with "mpich/3.2.1".

-  Inactive Modules:
-    1) py-numpy

-  The following have been reloaded with a version change:
+  Due to MODULEPATH changes, the following have been reloaded:
-    1) netlib-scalapack/2.0.2-openblas => netlib-scalapack/2.0.2-netlib
+    1) netlib-scalapack/2.0.2

 Because we only compiled ``py-numpy`` with ``openblas`` the module is made inactive when we switch the ``LAPACK`` provider.
 The user